Veritas-id-org/product-id-platform-FVM/README.md

-# Verifiable Reporting Platform (built on FVM Dataverse Hack 2023) - Verifiable Climate Emission Reporting
+# Verifiable Climate Emission Reporting - built on FVM Dataverse Hack 2023

 ## Inspiration
  "While moving to renewables can address 55% of global GHG emissions, to achieve UN climate goals it is imperative to tackle the remaining 45%" (Ellen MacArthur Foundation)